arthusberl/masterthesis/README.md

 ## Master thesis - “The Effect of Autonomy in the Workplace on Job Satisfaction”

 > [!NOTE]
 > This repository covers my master thesis work with some Python code (done with Anaconda and written in Jupyter Notebook).
-The code is a bit of a mixed bag from very different sources, so it's not clean or advanced, but does the job.
+The code is a bit of a mixed bag from very different sources and underwent many iterations, so it's not clean or advanced, but does the job.

 Please find the references below.